bbauska/meta-react-basics/README.md

 components are styled by the external style

 sheet, index dot CSS.
-For this section (26), I&apos;ll continue
+For this section (26), I'll continue

 working on an app which consists of the components